Carry On Jatta

 Carry On Jatta is a 2012 Indian Punjabi comedy film directed by Smeep Kang and starring Gippy Grewal, and Mahie Gill.
-The film released on 27 July 2012.
-This movie was remade in Odia in 2015 as Pilata Bigidigala, in Telugu in 2016 as Eedo Rakam Aado Rakam, in Bangladesh (Bengali) in 2017 as Dhat Teri Ki and in Bengali (India) in 2019 as Jamai Badal.
-The core storyline was loosely based on the 1989 Malayalam movie Chakkikotha Chankaran.
+The film was released on 27 July 2012.
+This film was remade in Odia in 2015 as Pilata Bigidigala, in Telugu in 2016 as Eedo Rakam Aado Rakam, in Bangladesh (Bengali) in 2017 as Dhat Teri Ki and in Bengali (India) in 2019 as Jamai Badal.

 Plot

-Jass (Gippy Grewal) falls in love with Mahie (Mahie Gill) at a friend's wedding, she tells her friends that she is going to marry someone who does not have a family, like herself.
+Jass (Gippy Grewal) falls in love with Mahie (Mahie Gill) at a friend's wedding.
+She tells her friends that she is going to marry someone who does not have a family, like herself.
 Mahi does not want to deal with the nagging, and interference of in-laws after marriage.
 So, to woo her, Jass with the help of his friend Honey (Gurpreet Ghuggi) pretends that he is an orphan.
 She falls in love with him, but when she tells her brother, Taji (Karamjit Anmol) he forces them to get married right away.
 So, Jass marries Mahie without telling his father Advocate Dhillon (Jaswinder Bhalla), brother Goldy Dhillon (Binnu Dhillon), or his wife Diljit Dhillon (Anshu Sawhney).
-Now, after marriage, Jass tells Mahie to find them a place to stay, and she finds a sublease room in Jass's own home, and that is where the comedy of errors begins.
+Now, after marriage, Jass tells Mahie to find them a place to stay, and she finds a sublease room in Jass's own home, and this is where the comedy of errors begins.
 Jass and his best friend Honey (Gurpreet Ghuggi) cook up several plans to confuse Jass's family so Jass can live with his wife Mahie in his own home without his family ever finding out.
 But in between all this, Honey marries his girlfriend Preet (Khushboo Grewal) in secret because his dad Inspector Sikander Tiwana (B.N.
 Sharma) won't agree to his marriage, but Honey tricks Preet's parents and Preet into believing that he is Advocate Dhillon's son.
-This leads to a big time fiasco.
+This leads to a big-time fiasco.
 Everything unravels at the end and Mahi accepts Jass for who he is.